 - The London LEZ is due to apply to cars within a small area (the same area as London’s congestion charge) from next year.
 That area will then widen to cover a larger area which spans all the way to the north circular from 2021.

 We are calling for strong and ambitious Low Emission Zones:

-- LEZs should be introduced in Glasgow, Edinburgh, Aberdeen, Dundee, and Perth as soon as possible.
+- LEZs will be introduced in Glasgow, Edinburgh, Aberdeen, and Dundee.
 These are all cities which have ongoing illegal levels of pollution and with large populations who are exposed to unsafe toxic air every day.

-- Buses, coaches, minibuses, HGVs, large vans & small vans should be included in LEZs by 2018 in Glasgow (2020 for the other cities)
+- Buses, coaches, minibuses, HGVs, large vans & small vans should be included in all the LEZs as early as possible.

 - Enforcement should be via automatic number plate recognition technology, so that in the future, a congestion charge would be able to be applied using the same equipment.